 '''

-guestXX@archer:~> module switch PrgEnv-cray PrgEnv-intel
+module switch PrgEnv-cray PrgEnv-intel

-guestXX@archer:~> make clean
+make clean

-guestXX@archer:~> make
+make

 '''

-Here make clean ensures all compiled code is removed which means the new code will be built with the new compiler.
-This also removes output files velocity.dat, colourmap.dat and cfd.plt, so if you wish to keep these you should rename them.
+Here make clean ensures all compiled code is removed so the new code will be built with the new compiler.
+This also removes output files velocity.dat, colourmap.dat and cfd.plt, so to keep these you should rename them.
 The GNU compiler module is called PrgEnv-gnu.